 However, it's crucial to remember that overdosing on any supplement, even an herbal one, can have adverse effects.
 Plus, there are safety issues regarding herbal supplements because they are not well-regulated in the U.S., so it’s incredibly important to choose a clean, high-quality supplement that’s third-party lab tested.

 In conclusion, rhodiola is a standout adaptogenic herb renowned for its cognitive benefits and stress-relief properties.
-Whether you're striving to boost your focus during exams or manage everyday stress, rhodiola can be a safe and well-tolerated supplement.
+Whether you're striving to boost your focus while studying or manage everyday stress, rhodiola can be a safe and well-tolerated supplement.

 It takes just 30 minutes for its effects to kick in and remains in your system for 4-6 hours before being fully excreted.
 For a comprehensive cognitive enhancement experience, consider a nootropic stack instead of a standalone supplement.